Export for organic businesses after Brexit

 Organic certifiers need to be approved by the EU1

-The UK organic certification system will no longer be recognised by the EU, so UK certifiers (like Soil Association Certification) must apply to the European Commission (EC) for individual approval.
-This needs to be obtained before their licensees can export from the UK, or a third country, to the EU.
+The UK organic certification system will no longer be recognised by the EU, so UK certifiers (e.g. Soil Association Certification) must obtain European Commission (EC) approval under regulation EC1235/2008.
+This will be needed before their licensees can export from the UK, or a third country, to the EU.

 Register to trade with the EU

 The following information applies to farmers and growers, manufacturers and traders certified by Soil Association.
-If you are planning to export to the EU after the end of the implementation period, you will need make sure all the products you are planning on exporting are on your trading schedule.
+If you are planning to export to the EU after the end of the transition period, you will need make sure all the products you are planning on exporting are on your trading schedule.
 If you are licensed by another Certification Body, get in touch with them directly.

 Organic licenses adapted

 Let your Certification Officer know you’ve registered to trade and they will make the necessary minor changes to your certificate and trading schedule to allow your ongoing access to the EU organic market after December 2020.

 Obtain a customs ID